HumphreyBoaGart/vmask/README.md

 By default, Firefox is accessed via HTTP on a port of your choosing, mapped to port 3000 within the container.
 However, linuxserver.io provides the option for HTTPS access on internal port 3001, which is **highly recommended** if you are not using this on a local machine.

 To use HTTPS, replace '3000' with '3001' on **Line 8** in `compose.yaml`.

+## Sockpuppet Methodology
+For an analytical rundown of best practices when engaging in sockpuppetry online, read [my guide about Identity Management at the Anonymous Military Insitute](https://bestpoint.institute/diy/identity-management).